 There is a great variety of full-fledged guides on email template design on the internet.
-They contain both the general information and useful tips, hints, pieces of advice.
+They contain both general information and useful tips, hints, and advice.

-In this article, we are going to dwell on the most important and useful issues from the point of view of the users.
+In this article, we'll discuss the most important and useful issues from users.

-Creating an email template usually takes much time, efforts and imagination.
-That's why, you'd better create your own brand template with special design, and follow it while creating the further email campaigns.
+Creating an email template usually takes a lot of time, effort, and imagination.
+That's why you'd better create your brand template with special design and follow it while creating further email campaigns.
 This way, you will not only automate your work but promote brand awareness.

-Despite the fact, that an email template is a place where you should be creative and original, it has own structure to be preserved.
+An email template is a place where you should be creative and original.
+This medium has its structure.
 We will take into consideration structural and non-structural email elements and formatting.

 Email includes both structural and non-structural elements.

-Non-structural elements include email sender, subject line and preheader.
-These elements are vital for you.
+Non-structural elements include email sender, subject line, and preheader.
+These elements are vital to you.
 Why?
 They are the first to be seen by the subscribers when checking their inbox.
 Have you ever been about to give a chance to an email the sender of which was unknown, the subject line — boring and the preheader — non-informative?
 Highly unlikely!

-If you want a subscriber to open your email, your subject line is to stand out from the rest.
-Make it short but informative, personalize, use rhetorical questions to intrigue, emoji, and test!
+If you want a subscriber to open your email, your subject line must stand out from the rest.
+Make it short but informative, personalize it, use rhetorical questions to intrigue, include emoji, and test your email!

-Preheader is the text right to your subject line.
-Use it effectively to convey the main aim of your email.
-Use teasers and call to action.
-But mind the size of the preheader.
-Try to use no more than 35 letters — available size on IPhone.
+The preheader is the text to the right to your subject line.
+Use it effectively to convey the primary goal of your email.
+Use a compelling call to action.
+But remember the size of the preheader.
+Try to use no more than 35 characters — the number available on iPhone.

-Before considering structural elements of an email in details, several important issues should be concerned:
+Before considering the structural elements of an email in details, several important issues should be concerned:

 - email template width